 When they see a real tool at the clinic, they remember Stetho’s friendly role instead of fearing it.
 This layered familiarity sparks curiosity and helps children feel more confident during actual visits.

-Final Thoughts: Confidence Beyond the Clinic
+Confidence Beyond the Clinic

 When families combine fun with familiarity, children approach appointments with confidence.
 These ten steps open a path where curiosity overcomes anxiety.